qsopol/SelfAssessment/Skills/Paradigms.md

   - Actor model:👂 heard

-- OOP basics:👂 heard
+- OOP basics
-  - constructor:👂 heard
+  - constructor:🖐️ used
-  - new:👂 heard
+  - new:🖐️ used
-  - Static method:👂 heard
+  - Static method:🖐️ used
-  - Method:👂 heard
+  - Method:🖐️ used
-  - Async method:👂 heard
+  - Async method:🖐️ used
-  - Getters, Setters:👂 heard
+  - Getters, Setters:🖐️ used
-  - Public fields:👂 heard
+  - Public fields:🖐️ used
-  - Private fields:👂 heard
+  - Private fields:🖐️ used
   - Field declarations:👂 heard
   - Inheritance:👂 heard
   - Parent class:👂 heard